46 Awesome Fall Wedding Ideas

 The leaves are changing and so are wedding trends!
-Autumn has a lot to offer, and we’ve got a few fall wedding ideas that’ll make your big day one for the books.
-From outfit suggestions to decor recommendations, we’ve taken a few of our favourite ideas from real Canadian weddings to give you a bit of design inspo for your ceremony and reception.
+Autumn has a lot to offer, and we’ve got some amazing fall wedding ideas that’ll make your big day one for the books.
+From outfit suggestions to decor recommendations, we’ve taken a few of our favourite ideas from real Canadian weddings to give you a bit of design inspo for your fall wedding ceremony and reception.

 Sprinkle them down your aisle, use them as photo shoot props or use them to fall-ify your food displays - you really can’t go wrong with this Canadian staple, so get creative.